Zurich-R-User-Group/zurich-r-user-group.github.io/src/assets/host/host-text.md

 ## Host a Zurich R Meetup
-Hosting the Zurich R User Meetup is a fantastic opportunity to showcase your company, share your space, and contribute to the vibrant R programming community in the Zurich greater area.
+Hosting the Zurich R User Meetup is a fantastic opportunity to showcase your company.
+Share your space, bring other data enthusiasts to your and contribute to the vibrant R programming community in the Zurich greater area.

 ## Why Host?